OlivierSohn/hamazed/BACKLOG.md

 - the other ship can double numbers (make levels where we need to double some numbers in order to reach the sum)
 - the other ship can multiply

-- during setup, when a client disconnects, the name on the left should change (postfix with disconnected)

 - TextBox should take newlines into account, to make messages like:
 While parsing: